December 23, 2024

 Being a disruptive leader takes vision, communication and balance.
 Here are five things I’ve learned as I’ve disrupted my industry.

-Growing StoneAge from a small traditional manufacturing company that sells high-pressure waterblasting tools to an industry-leading automation and robotics firm, I’ve made good and bad decisions as we’ve disrupted ourselves and the markets we serve.
+Growing StoneAge from a small traditional company that sells high-pressure waterblasting tools to an industry-leading and robotics firm, I’ve made good and bad decisions as we’ve disrupted ourselves and the markets we serve.
 Changing how people think and work is difficult, and it always takes longer than one thinks.
 I’ve pushed too hard, made decisions too quickly and intimidated people with our hard-charging approach during my mission to change our company, industry and the world.

 As we embark on our next phase of disruption, I’m taking what I’ve learned over the last decade and applying the lessons to our approach — and below, I’ll share those lessons with you: